 Professionalism, as defined by the program, includes, but is not limited to consistent attendance in classes, openness to supervision, ethical and legal personal and professional behavior, acceptance of responsibility for decisions and the ensuing consequences, a commitment to viewing one's own and others' biases with objectivity, and approaching one's academic and personal needs proactively rather than reactively.
 Of particular importance to the faculty is that students be open to and appreciative of diversity and multiculturalism.
 Expectations for students exceed the mere avoidance of discriminatory behavior.
-Rather, students are expected, in line with APA and Division necessary, interpersonal conflict resolution, in order to foster an atmosphere of harmony and affirmation among colleagues and with clients.

-17 Ethical Guidelines, to be informed about and affirming of differences in religious, cultural, racial and ethnic, gender, physical ability, and sexual orientation.
-It is expected that students will take responsibility for personal introspection and self-education, and if
+Rather, students are expected, in line with APA and Division 17 Ethical Guidelines, to be informed about and affirming differences in religious, cultural, racial and ethnic, gender, physical ability, and sexual orientation.
+It is expected that students will take responsibility for personal introspection and self-education, and if necessary, interpersonal conflict resolution, in order to foster an atmosphere of harmony and affirmation among colleagues and with clients.